The 20 Best Craniopharyngioma Doctors Near Me in Maryland, US

 English, Japanese, Urdu

 Dr. Haris Sair is Professor in the Johns Hopkins Medicine Department of Radiology and Radiological Science, and the Director of the Division of Neuroradiology.
 His areas of clinical expertise include functional Magnetic Resonance Imaging (fMRI) of the brain.
 He also has a faculty appointment in the Malone Center for Engineering in Healthcare at The Whiting School of Engineering, Johns Hopkins University, investigating the use of machine learning and artificial intelligence in imaging.
 He is a founding director of the Radiology Artificial Intelligence Lab (RAIL).
 He previously served as the President of the American Society of Functional Neuroradiology.
 Dr. Sair earned his M.D. from Duke University School of Medicine.
 He completed his Radiology residency at Temple University Medical Center, and fellowship in Neuroradiology at Massachusetts General Hospital in Boston, MA.
 Dr. Sair is rated as an Experienced provider by MediFind in the treatment of Craniopharyngioma.
-His top areas of expertise are Hydrocephalus, Normal Pressure Hydrocephalus, Traumatic Brain Injury, Cerebrospinal Fluid Leak, and Microvascular Decompression.
+He is also highly rated in 12 other conditions, according to our data.
+His clinical expertise encompasses Hydrocephalus, Normal Pressure Hydrocephalus, Traumatic Brain Injury, Cerebrospinal Fluid Leak, and Microvascular Decompression.
+Dr. Sair is board certified in American Board Of Radiology.

 Experienced in Craniopharyngioma